Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** Relating to speaking or using words.
 **Sentence:** The verbal communication during the meeting was clear and easy to understand.
 **Conversation:**
-A – How did the meeting go?
+A – How did the meeting go
 B – It was good, the verbal communication was very clear.